Three-week black bin collection on hold

 It has also scrapped the idea to charge £40 per household for an all-year-round fortnightly collection of garden waste.

-Separate glass and weekly food waste collections will now be introduced.
+Separate glass and weekly food waste collections could also be introduced.

 Conservative councillor Budge Wells, deputy executive member for community services, said food waste and glass collections will be introduced "as soon as we can when the new contract is in place towards the end of next year".